Wood Slabs & Lumber Toronto

 Walnut is one of the most valuable and unique species of hardwoods.
-It is rare and is often used for higher-end furniture, such as bookcases, desks, dining room tables, bedroom furniture, office furniture, and many other fine pieces.
+It is rare and is often used for higher-end furniture.

-As for the price, it is usually expensive and the price goes higher because of its increasing demand and decreasing supply of black walnut trees.
+Due to its quality, black walnut is considered a premium domestic hardwood, its price is in the higher range among all the other hardwoods and the price goes higher because of its increasing demand and decreasing supply of black walnut trees.

 Colour – Light Brown & Pinkish red